Blightmud/Blightmud/resources/help/tts.md

 at the moment but it won't clear subsequent messages in queue.
 This message will not be stored in the TTS history.

+These messages will be spoken even if TTS is disabled.

 ##

 ***tts:enable(enabled)***